 Our cancer nurses are there to support you.
-Call our Cancer Nurseline on 1800 200 700, visit a Daffodil Centre or email cancernurseline@irishcancer.ie for confidential support, advice and information.
+Call our Support Line on 1800 200 700, visit a Daffodil Centre or email supportline@irishcancer.ie for confidential support, advice and information.

-Our booklet, Caring for Someone with Cancer, has lots of information on:
+Our booklet, Caring for Someone with Cancer has lots of information on:

 - · Getting organised

 - · Managing and giving medications

 - Giving personal care

 - Practical and money matters

 - Relationships with other people

-- · Looking after yourself
+- Looking after yourself

 - Life after caring

-Free copies are available from our Daffodil Centres and our Cancer Nurseline, or download it from our website www.cancer.ie
+Free copies are available from our Daffodil Centres or the Support Line, or download it from our website www.cancer.ie